peteroupc/html3dutil/doc/H3DU.ObjData.md

 ### Methods

 * [.loadMtlFromUrl](#H3DU.ObjData.loadMtlFromUrl)<br>Loads a material (MTL) file asynchronously.
+* [.loadObjFromUrl](#H3DU.ObjData.loadObjFromUrl)<br>Loads a WaveFront OBJ file (along with its associated MTL, or material file, if available) asynchronously.
+* [.loadObjFromUrlWithTextures](#H3DU.ObjData.loadObjFromUrlWithTextures)<br>Loads a WaveFront OBJ file (along with its associated MTL, or material file, if available), along with the textures it uses, asynchronously.
 * [toShape](#H3DU.ObjData_H3DU.ObjData_toShape)<br>Creates one or more 3D shapes from the data in this OBJ file.
 * [toShapeFromName](#H3DU.ObjData_H3DU.ObjData_toShapeFromName)<br>Creates one or more <a href="H3DU.Shape.md">H3DU.Shape</a> objects from the named portion